AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 # Prerequisites: depending on operative system

 More detailed documentation can be found in [this section](https://cran.r-project.org) of `The R Manuals`.
-Although installing **`PPCKO`** shpuld automatically install all the R dependecies, could be worth trying install them manaully if an error occurs.
+Although installing **`PPCKO`** should automatically install all the R dependecies, could be worth trying to install them manaully if an error occurs.
 ~~~
 install.packages("Rcpp")
 install.packages("RcppEigen")